StaticPH/dotfiles/README.md

 * dprint				—	Code formatter for a handful of languages.
 One of annoyingly few decent JavaScript formatters that don't require NodeJS to run <sup>[1]</sup>.
 * gping					—	Ping command, but with a graph <sup>[1]</sup>.
 * git-hist				—	A CLI tool to quickly browse the git history of files on a terminal.
+* shellharden			—	A syntax highlighter and a tool to semi-automate the rewriting of scripts to ShellCheck conformance, mainly focused on quoting.

 <sub>(1): Standalone binary can also be downloaded with the `program-fetch` utility.</sub><br>
 <sub>(2): NOTE: This does not appear to work in Mintty, or at least not with my current setup (but I suspect the former).</sub><br>